Recycle A Used Prosthetic Limb

 We are so honored that spouses, children, and other family members will trust us with a used prosthesis…and we absolutely will take those limbs, recycle the parts, and ship them overseas to help serve another person.
 Gracie herself has rummaged through the closet to find prosthetic feet, or other materials she no longer uses, and we recycle virtually every part!

 In an amazing and wonderful partnership with Core-Civic, inmates volunteer to disassemble the donated limbs, and we recycle all the usable parts.
 Prosthetic socks, liners, sleeves, and belt systems …we will take it all.
 If a shoe is on the artificial foot, please don’t forget to include the other shoe!
 When you recycle a prosthetic limb, you are giving the gift that keeps on walking!

 Prosthetic socks, liners, sleeves, and belt systems …we will take it all.
 If a shoe is on the artificial foot, please don’t forget to include the other shoe!
-ALSO PUT YOUR NAME AND ADDRESS ON EACH BOX! (and the name of the patient if applicable)

 Check with your tax adviser as to whether or not you can claim the donation as a tax deduction.
 If so, we will gladly provide you with a receipt.

 When shipping an above-knee prosthesis, feel free to have your (or your loved one’s) prosthetist disassemble the socket in order to make it easier to ship.
 But please still send the socket along with the leg.
 In addition, please include both shoes if one is already on the foot.